zaghem1234/Excel-Sales-Analytics/README.md

 - [x]	Developing a systematic approach to devising a report building plan.

 ## Conclusion
-These projects showcase the power of advanced Excel analytics in solving complex business challenges.
-They highlight key skills in sales performance evaluation, financial analysis, and report optimization.
+This project showcase the power of advanced Excel analytics in solving complex business challenges.
+It highlights key skills in sales performance evaluation, financial analysis, and report optimization.

 Feel free to explore the reports and insights shared in this repository.
 Let's connect and collaborate to drive data-driven decision-making!